JocelinPitt/MusicOnto/my-project/docs/index.md

             match: bool: True if successful, False otherwise.
             sentiments: A list of two first sentiments  for the combinations found in Senticnet dataset

+* `Is_neg`: is a function that will reverse the senticnet value when the child has a neg dependency.

+        Args:
+            list_of_child: A list of all childs of a root

+        Returns:
+            int: -1,1

+* `most_similar`: is a function that uses the Sense2Vec module in order to find similar words.
+For the simplicity of the work, we assumed that the word that we are searching for its similar meaning is either noun or verb.

+        Args:
+            child: the child of a token root.
+            root: The root token

+        Returns:
+            similar words

+* `Compute_all_sentics`: This function will calculate the overall sentiment of a sentence by using the mean calculation.

+        Args:
+            dic: All of the necessary tokens of the sentence

+        Returns:
+            The average of sentiments of tokens (and combinations) for a sentence.

+* `main`: is a function that analyses a sentence as an input and calculates its overall sentiment.

+        Returns:
+            The overall sentiment of the sentence